Frequently Asked Questions

 Free Legal Advice Phone Lines

 Volunteering at Texas Advocacy Project is a rewarding opportunity to give back to the community and learn a lot in the process.
 The attorneys and staff who work here are always willing to teach and are genuinely committed to finding solutions to domestic violence.
 As a hotline volunteer, I enjoy having one-on-one contact with the people the Project serves because I hear the relief in their voices that someone is here to help.
 This is a wonderful organization with great people who strive to make a difference in women's lives.

 You must have a civil legal problem.

-Our hotlines cannot assist with criminal problems, including traffic tickets.
+Our attorneys on the legal lines cannot assist with criminal problems.
 If you are unsure whether you have a civil legal problem, please go ahead and call.
 Our attorneys can advise or provide referrals for the following areas: